ColleagueRiley/RGFW/README.md

 A cross-platform lightweight single-header very simple-to-use window abstraction library for creating graphics Libraries or simple graphical programs.
 Written in pure C99.

 # About
 RGFW is a free multi-platform single-header very simple-to-use window abstraction framework for creating graphics Libraries or simple graphical programs.
-It is meant to be used as a very small and flexible alternative library to GLFW.
+While RGFW is comparable to GLFW or aspects of SDL, it's focus is being a flexible and lightweight windowing library,

 The window backend supports XLib (UNIX), Cocoas (MacOS), wasm (emscripten) and WinAPI (tested on windows *XP*, 10 and 11, and reactOS)\
 Windows 95 & 98 have also been tested with RGFW, although results are iffy